|Skyros car rental|

 |The Greek Islands||Skyros HOME||Skyros Hotels||Skyros Sights||Skyros Beaches||Skyros Travel|

-Molos Magazia and two villages with a beautiful sandy beach.
-This beach is not far from Chora on the east side of Skyros.
-On this part of Skyros you find most accommodations of the island.
-It is also the only beach with a bus connection from Chora.
-To get to the other beaches of Skyros it's helpful to have your own transport.
+Molos and Magazia are two villages with a beautiful sandy beach.
+These beaches are situated not far north of Chora on the east side of Skyros.
+The distance to the capital is 4 kilometers.
+On this part of Skyros you find most accommodations of the island and there are plenty of restaurants to choose from.
+They are also the only beaches with a bus connection from Chora.
+Molos and Magazia have organised beaches where you can rent a sun bed and an umbrella.
+To get to the other beaches of Skyros it's helpful to have your own transport (there is is bus connection with the port of Linaria though, and thus the beach of Acherounes - a ten minutes walk from Linaria - can also be reached by public transport)..

-Tou Papa Homa Beach to just south of Magazia Beach, not far from Chora, is the local nudist beach.
-The beach is only accessible via a path on the north side of the beach.
+Tou Papa Homa Beach to just south of Magazia Beach, not far from Chora, right underneath the huge rock, is the local nudist beach.
+It is a long and sandy beach.
+Tou Papa to Homa Beach is only accessible from the north side via a path from the main road.
 You need to go through a fence next to an old house that is situated along the main road and follow the path downwards.
+There are some caves and some rocks on the beach, which is quite clean.
+Needless to say that there are no facilities on this beach, but Skyros Chora is close by.

 Gyrismata Beach is a long sandy beach just north of Molos and Magazia.
 During high season it can be quite busy here.
 There are several taverns where you can have something to eat and there are different kinds of accommodation for rent.
 There are no other facilities on the beach.